Private Lessons

 Solo Finger-picking

-One of my guitar specialties is solo finger-picking.
-This is a rich style, like classical guitar, where the guitarist plays the melody and accompaniment simultaneously, creating the illusion of two guitars playing at once.
+Like most guitarists I started off strumming and playing melodies.
+Then I learned finger-picking patterns for vocal accompaniment.
+Eventually I ventured the steeper slopes of solo finger-picking—a rich style, like classical guitar, where the guitarist plays the melody and accompaniment simultaneously, creating the illusion of two guitars playing at once.

 Here are some MP3 examples of solo finger-picking: